Tony Vidmar: International career

 Highly criticised as one of the main weak points in the Australia national team's defence under Frank Farina's tenure, Guus Hiddink's appointment sparked a tremendous improvement in his performance, culminating in an impressive performance in the second leg of the World Cup qualifying tie against Uruguay.
-Vidmar notably volunteered to take his teammate Mark Bresciano's kick in the penalty shootout (after the latter had been substituted through injury).
+Vidmar notably volunteered to take his teammate Mark Bresciano's kick in the penalty shoot-out (after the latter had been substituted through injury).
 This was successfully converted, giving Australia a 3–1 lead, and they subsequently won 4–2 on penalties.

 On 9 May 2006, Vidmar announced he was withdrawing himself from World Cup team selection for medical reasons, specifically an irregular heart rhythm.
 Doctors discovered this irregularity was due to a blood clot in his left coronary artery.
 Following an operation in London, Vidmar was given the all-clear to resume his professional football career.
 Vidmar announced his international retirement after the friendly fixture against Paraguay on 7 October 2006, in which Australia drew 1–1.